Qwiery/qwiery/doc/notes/QTL.md

         {%eval: '(18+7)/5)'}

 will be replaced by '5'.
 Note that the whole block is being replaced.
 The parser tries to resolve unknown objects and calls via the context.
 If you want to use `Math` for example you need to define it in the context.
 Similarly, custom functions work as well provided they are defined in the execution context.
+These custom functions can be async, so fetching data from an external service is possible.

+The eval has also a shorthand notation:

+    {a: '%{12*9}'}

+will be evaluated as well.

 ### Switch